A Lesson to Learn: Eastman Kodak Company (KODK)

 KODK’s Market Performance

-KODK stocks went up by 38.31% for the week, with a monthly jump of 49.70% and a quarterly performance of 56.25%, while its annual performance rate touched 234.45%.
-The volatility ratio for the week stands at 14.96% while the volatility levels for the past 30 days are set at 10.00% for Eastman Kodak Company.
-The simple moving average for the period of the last 20 days is 28.77% for KODK stocks with a simple moving average of 82.88% for the last 200 days.
+KODK stocks went down by -3.31% for the week, with a monthly jump of 35.76% and a quarterly performance of -12.71%, while its annual performance rate touched 184.76%.
+The volatility ratio for the week stands at 6.30% while the volatility levels for the past 30 days are set at 9.83% for Eastman Kodak Company.
+The simple moving average for the period of the last 20 days is 11.39% for KODK stocks with a simple moving average of 66.68% for the last 200 days.

-During the last 5 trading sessions, KODK rose by +38.31%, which changed the moving average for the period of 200-days by +228.95% in comparison to the 20-day moving average, which settled at $7.93.
-In addition, Eastman Kodak Company saw 115.05% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, KODK fell by -3.31%, which changed the moving average for the period of 200-days by +216.61% in comparison to the 20-day moving average, which settled at $8.49.
+In addition, Eastman Kodak Company saw 100.86% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading